logo

 Abstract

-Innate lymphoid cells (ILCs) are important immune regulators, but their precise tissue localization and microenvironmental interactions remain unclear.
-This study combines multiplexed immunofluorescence and a computational analysis pipeline to identify CD127+ ILCs *in situ*, characterize them, and define their microenvironments.
-The researchers identified IRF4 as a marker for tonsillar ILC3s and conserved stromal landmarks for ILC localization, revealing shared niches with plasma cells in the tonsil.
-This work provides a platform for multiparametric histological analysis of ILCs to advance ILC biology understanding.
+Innate lymphoid cells (ILCs) emerge in the last few years as important regulators of immune responses and biological processes.
+Although ILCs are mainly known as tissue-resident cells, their precise localization and interactions with the microenvironment are still unclear.
+Here we combine a multiplexed immunofluorescence technique and a customized computational, open-source analysis pipeline to unambiguously identify CD127+ ILCs in situ and characterize these cells and their microenvironments.
+Moreover, we reveal the transcription factor IRF4 as a marker for tonsillar ILC3, and identify conserved stromal landmarks characteristic for ILC localization.
+We also show that CD127+ ILCs share tissue niches with plasma cells in the tonsil.
+Our work thus provides a platform for multiparametric histological analysis of ILCs to improve our understanding of ILC biology.

 Publisher